Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber: Results

 The S2 resolution plays a role in the energy resolution of LXe TPCs and their ability to perform particle identification.
 Here, we study the impact of the single-phase technology on the S2 resolution.
 For both \Kr lines and all \dV values, the S2 area distributions are fitted by a Gaussian function with mean~$\mu$ and standard deviation~$\sigma$ to obtain the energy resolution $\sigma/\mu$ and its uncertainty

 Here $\sigma_i$ denotes the uncertainty of the variable $i$ obtained from the fit.
 The resolution as a function of \dV are shown in \cref{fig:E_reconstr}.
 Over the \dV range studied here, the resolution of the \qty{32.1}{keV} decay's S2 deteriorates from $(27 \pm 2)$\% at $\dV=\qty{3.0}{kV}$ to $(34 \pm 2)$\% at \qty{4.4}{kV}.
 The resolution of the \qty{9.4}{keV} decay is $(39\pm3)$\% at \qty{3.0}{kV}, reaching $(46 \pm 2)$\% at \qty{4.4}{kV}.
 This trend could be caused by the increased electron multiplication and corresponding fluctuations.
 According to the model from~\cite{singlephase_tpc_elena}, there is negligible electron multiplication at the lowest anode voltages, increasing to multiplication by a factor of about 1.4 at $\dV=\qty{4.4}{kV}$.
+Previous results have also shown that the S2 resolution stops improving and eventually worsens with large enough \dV, although the threshold for this to happen varies slightly~\cite{singlephase_tpc_elena, microstrips_wis}.